About

 If you already have the information you need, you can easily make your gift online now by going to https://www.bridgew.edu/give.
 Please select “Library Development Fund” for your fund designation.

-We appreciate your gifts of books, journals, and other Library materials that are appropriate for the Library's collection and curricular-support needs.
+We appreciate your gifts of books and other materials that are appropriate for the library’s collection and curricular support needs.

-In most cases, the Library will accept gifts of books and periodicals only if they fill gaps in already existing collections.
+In most cases, the library will accept gifts of books only if they fill gaps in already existing collections.
 Upon receipt, all gift materials become the property of Bridgewater State University and the Commonwealth of Massachusetts.
-Those items added to the collection will be processed according to the Library's standard collection management practices.
+Those items added to the collection will be processed according to the library’s standard practices.

 Donations to the BSU Archives & Special Collections are welcome and considered on a case-by-case basis.
 Of special interest are materials related to the history of Bridgewater State University, the Town of Bridgewater, the state of Massachusetts, and the New England region.
 Gifts of documents, personal papers, photographs, books, manuscripts, and more are often valuable contributions to Archives & Special Collections.